Is a good whistleblowing strategy essential to the success of your organisation?

-How many Whistleblowing incidents have you had in your organisation over the last 5 years?
+Ask yourself the question, how many whistleblowing incidents have you had in your organisation over the last 5 years?
 If the number is low does that mean there are no problems in your organisations?
 Or does it mean that you simply have inefficient ways for people to report issues and feel secure?

+A recent joint study between Public Concern at Work and Greenwich University into whistleblowing highlighted a few concerning facts.
 On average just 1 in 10 people feel confident enough to make a whistleblowing allegation.
-Whilst this means that 10% of your workforce feel confident in reporting malpractice or fraudulent behaviour the worrying statistic is that of this 10%, 74% of them felt that the report was just ignored and only 26% would be prepared to follow up and re-report this issue.
+Whilst these means that 10% of your workforce feel confident in reporting malpractice or fraudulent behaviour the worrying statistic is that of this 10%, 74% of them felt that the report was just ignored and only 26% would be prepared to follow up and re-report this issue.

 - Have an effective whistleblowing function is to give your employees and customers faith in your organisation that any malpractice can be reported and corrected.

 - An effective whistleblowing function acts as a deterrent to any would be fraudsters within your organisation.